AshritaVaka/Indoor-Navigation-and-Location-based-services/README.md

-# # Inland Navigation Algorithm Analysis Project
+# # Indoor Navigation and Location based services using BFS,DFS,A* and Dijkstra Algorithms

 ## Overview
 This repository contains the code and documentation for an AI project conducted at BITS Hyderabad under the guidance of Professor Jabez Christopher.